-Under the same settings as in the simulated data application, model (3) can be fit to the EU-SILC samples through the (ABC-AM) algorithm.
-Figure 9 below summarizes the resulting estimates in terms of goodness-of-fit to the weighted-sample mean income and Gini coefficient, as well as the estimated population values of these.
-As a first observation, the obtained results reproduce very accurately the levels and trends of mean incomes and Gini coefficients for all waves and countries considered.
+Figure 7 below summarizes the resulting estimates in terms of goodness-of-fit to the weighted-sample mean and Gini coefficient of observed incomes, as well as the estimated values for these corresponding to the population's GB2 income distribution.
+In what follows, the fitted income distribution refers to estimates of the population-level distribution of observed incomes, which may be affected by MR phenomena, while the population income distribution refers to estimates of the distribution of 'true' incomes as modeled by the GB2 distribution component in (4).
+As a first observation, the obtained results for the fitted income distribution reproduce very accurately the levels and trends of mean observed incomes and Gini coefficients for all waves and countries considered.

-Concerning the estimates of the population income distribution, a first observed result is these do not match their sample counterparts for any case.
-This suggests that 'missing rich' corrections are required in order to reproduce the observed distributions so accurately.
-Consequently, the estimated GB2 population income distribution parameters imply levels of income growth and inequality above those observed in the data.
-These population level estimates reproduce similar changes in mean incomes across waves as those in the observed samples, with some increase in the uncertainty around these quantities for the latter years in the case of France and Italy.
-Population estimates that reproduce the same dynamic of mean incomes as in the observed sample can be indicative of the total mass of incomes affecting the data due to 'missing rich' issues changing very little across waves.
+Concerning the estimates of each population's income distribution a first important result is that these do not match their corresponding estimates fitting the observed incomes' distribution in any case.
+This suggests that MR corrections are indeed required under this model in order to fit the observed distributions accurately under (4).
+Consequently, the estimated GB2 population income distribution parameters imply levels of mean incomes and inequality above their weighted-sample values.
+These population level estimates reproduce similar changes in mean incomes across waves as those in the fitted distributions, with some increase in the uncertainty around these quantities for the latter years in the case of France and Italy.
+Population estimates that reproduce the same dynamic of mean incomes as those reflected in the fitted distribution of incomes can be indicative of the total mass of incomes missing in this latter distribution due to MR issues changing very little across EU-SILC waves.